nielstermeer/waterslide/README.md

 # How to use: The longer version

 ## The presentation itself
-Consider the directory named "example" (see ./examples/example in the project root).
+Consider the directory named "example" (see ./example-presenations/example).
 The presentation itself, along with the configuration is located in the file index.html, like this:

 ~~~~~~